Drumaness: History and development

 Drumaness developed as a mill village in 1850, with the opening of a spinning mill on the banks of the River Cumber.
-The village lost its employment role in 1968 following the closure of the mill and today it is largely a commuter settlement.
-It contains a limited range of services and shops.
+The mill, which was the village's main employer, closed in 1968.
+Today it is largely a commuter settlement which contains a limited range of services and shops.
 Christ The King Catholic Primary School and the Church of Christ the King are situated on the Drumsnade Road on the opposite side of the Newcastle Road, approximately a quarter or a mile or 0.5 kilometres south west of the village.

-The centre of the village has a distinctive appearance with listed terraces of mill buildings, alleyways, courtyards and a millpond.
+The centre of the village has a number of listed terraces of mill buildings, alleyways, courtyards and a millpond.
 The Dan Rice Memorial Hall, now used as a community centre, is a listed building.
+Cumber Bridge Orange Hall (LOL 808) was on Cumber Road but has been demolished.

 Sport

 Former world champion MMA Fighter Paul McVeigh started his martial arts with Down Community Jujitsu Clubs in Drumaness.
 Down Community JuJitsu Clubs (DCJJC) were first opened on 6 January 1999, by sensei Gerald McAlister who won the Irish MMA championship in 2000.
 DCJJC are members of the Cobra Martial Arts Association (CMAA).

 Drumaness is in the Parish of Magheradroll.
 There is evidence of Gaelic football being played in the parish as far back as 1889 when a club was in existence in Glassdrummond, on the Belfast side of Ballynahinch.
 A club was formed in Ballynahinch in 1935 and continued until it moved to Drumaness in February 1957, where it has remained ever since.
 The Down All-Ireland-winning footballer Peter Withnell is a native of Drumaness.
+Drumaness GAA club recently reopened its camogie club.

 Drumaness Mills F.C. are a local football club playing in the NAFL Premier Division of the Northern Amateur Football League.

 Drumaness SuperKings Cricket Club plays in the NCU Senior League.

-Drumaness GAA club has recently decided to bring back their Camogie club after closing it down following many years of running.

-Churches

-Drumaness has a Catholic chapel called "Christ the King".

-Local Schools and Pre-School Services

-Drumaness has one Catholic Primary School called 'Christ The King'.